MGM Grand Las Vegas: Hotel and casino

 The Mansion, a secluded area of private suites and villas reserved for high rollers, opened in May 1999.
 It was inspired by Tuscany architecture.
 The Mansion's villas and dining were opened to the public two years later.

 In 2001, the MGM Grand led an effort to legalize private casinos, which are closed off to the general public.
 The Nevada Legislature agreed to change state law, allowing the operation of private gaming salons for players with at least $500,000 to spend and willing to bet $500 minimums.
 In August 2002, the MGM Grand became the first Nevada casino to offer a private gaming salon.
 However, demand for such a feature turned out to be extremely low.

 In 2005, the hotel unveiled its Skylofts at MGM Grand, consisting of 51 units occupying the top two floors.
 The units were designed by Tony Chi to resemble urban apartments and are meant for wealthy guests.
 A trio of condo hotel towers, known as The Signature at MGM Grand, began opening in 2006.

+The casino has a poker room with 13 tables and hosts both cash games and tournaments.